micholeodon/matlab-bits/Fieldtrip_covariance_filtering/README.md

 **NOTE!**
 You need to "install" Fieldtrip toolbox in order to run this script !
-For installation guide (and extensive documentation, tutorials and othe resources) visit [Fieldtrip download page](http://www.fieldtriptoolbox.org/download/).
+For installation guide (and extensive documentation, tutorials and other resources) visit [Fieldtrip download page](http://www.fieldtriptoolbox.org/download/).

 ## What I have learnt?